Working from Home, Business Email and Discipline

 Working at Home for Newbies

-For those new to working at home, go into it assuming you will put in a solid 8-hour day.
+For those new to working at home, assume you will put in a solid 8-hour day.
 You will want to create a regular schedule that works for you, as I have.
 And then stick to it.

 Your employer will likely have guidelines and requirements, including productivity goals, that they’ll advise you of.
 Then, do not hesitate to ask for the tools, software, or resources you need to meet those goals.

-Similarly, your employer may be new at this virtual thing too, and your input will make this transition work for all.
-Both sides must be flexible until processes and procedures solidify until the dust settles.
+Similarly, your employer may be new at this virtual thing, too, and your input will make this transition work for all.
+Both sides must be flexible until processes and procedures solidify, and the dust settles.

-Know that your employer will expect you to accomplish just as much, if not more, than when you went into the office.
+Know that your employer will expect you to accomplish as much, if not more, than if you would go into the office.
 Working from home does not mean less work.

 Managing Business Work Email at Home

-Usually, your work email is on your work PC you leave the office, and you won’t check it until you are back in the office again in the morning.
-Now that you are working from home, you’ll want to set up your work account to use it from your home device.
+Usually, your work email is on your work PC when you leave the office, and you won’t check it until you are back in the office again in the morning.
+Now that you work from home, you’ll want to set up your work account to use it from your home device.

 Increased Email Volume

 You may likely be emailing more than you ever have before.
-If for no other reason than you are not in person with those, you usually would communicate within the office.
+If, for no other reason than that, you are not in person with those, you usually would communicate within the office.

 Your email communication skills will be even more critical to clarity in your communications.
 Including avoiding any unnecessary misunderstandings.
 Here are the basics to start.